The 2(2S+1)- Formalism and Its Connection with Other Descriptions

 with $F_k=i\epsilon_{kjmn}F_{jm,n}$.
 It can be rewritten

-which confirms the above statement, taking into account the possibility of use the Fermi method {\it mutatis mutandis} as in Ref.~\cite{Hayashi}.
-The second term in (\ref{eq:Lagran}) can be excluded by means of generalized Lorentz condition (which is just well-known Maxwell's motion equations)\footnote{Let us mention some analogy with the potential formulation of QED.
-In some sense the Lagrangian (\ref{eq:Lagran}) corresponds to the choice of "gauge-fixing" parameter $\xi=-1$, ${\cal L}^{H}$ of Ref.~\cite[formula (5)]{Hayashi} corresponds to the "Landau gauge" ($\xi =0$), and ${\cal L}^{H}$ (formula (9) of cited paper) does to the "Feynman gauge"($\xi=1$).}.
+which confirms the above statement, taking into account the possibility of the Fermi method {\it mutatis mutandis} as in Ref.~\cite{Hayashi}.
+The second term in (\ref{eq:Lagran}) can be excluded by means of the generalized Lorentz condition (which is formally similar to the well-known Maxwell equations within normalizations of the field functions)\footnote{Let us mention some analogy with the potential formulation of QED.
+In some sense the Lagrangian (\ref{eq:Lagran}) corresponds to the choice of ``gauge-fixing" parameter $\xi=-1$, ${\cal L}^{H}$ of Ref.~\cite[formula (5)]{Hayashi} corresponds to the ``Landau gauge" ($\xi =0$), and ${\cal L}^{H}$ (formula (9) of cited paper) is in the ``Feynman gauge"($\xi=1$) for the antisymmetric tensor fields.}.

-In turn the Lagrangian (\ref{eq:LagHa}) is invariant under new "gauge" transformations:
+In turn the Lagrangian (\ref{eq:LagHa}) is invariant under new ``gauge" transformations:

-The cited paper~\cite{Hayashi} proves the Lagrangian describes massless particles having the longitudinal physical components only.
-The transversal components are removed by means of the "gauge" transformation (\ref{eq:gauge}).

-If we implement this "gauge" transformations to the Dirac "bivector" \footnote{See Ref.~\cite[p.244]{Jancewicz} for discussion of Clifford algebra in the Minkowsky space.}:
+The cited paper~\cite{Hayashi} proves that the Lagrangian describes massless particles having the longitudinal physical components only.
+The transversal components are removed by means of the ``gauge" transformation (\ref{eq:gauge}).
+If we implement this ``gauge" transformations to the ``bivector" \footnote{See Ref.~\cite[p.244]{Jancewicz} for discussion of Clifford algebra in the Minkowski space.}:

-we can obtain the same result, very surprising in the point of view of Weinberg's theorem about connection between the helicity $\lambda$ and the Lorentz group representation $(A,B)$,\, $B-A=\lambda$.
+we can obtain the same result.
+It is surprising in the point of view of the Weinberg theorem about connection between the helicity $\lambda$ and the Lorentz group representation $(A,B)$,\, namely, $B-A=\lambda$.

-{\bf Acknowledgements.} I would like to express my sincere gratitude to V G Kadyshevsky, R N Faustov, I G Kaplan, M Moreno, Yu F Smirnov, M Torres, Yu N Tyukhtyaev, E Bautista, S V Khudyakov, A B Klimov and G Loyola for interest in the works and most helpful discussions.
-Also, I greatly appreciate the technical assistance of A S Rodin and A Wong.

-I am most grateful to Prof. A M Cetto, Head of the Departamento de F\'{\i}sica Te\'{o}rica at the IFUNAM, for the creation of excellent conditions for work.

-Finally, it should be mentioned that this work has been financially supported by the CONACYT ( Mexico ) under contract No. 920193.
+Now we turn to the interaction of the $S=1$ partcile in the Joos-Weinberg formalism.
+In Ref.
+[2a, p.B1323] and Ref.~\cite[p.361]{Marinov} the following invariant (the interaction Hamiltonian) for interaction of 3-``bispinors" (e.g.. two particles of the spin $S=1/2$ and one particle of the spin $S=1$) has been constructed: